-It’s an obscure thing that used to live on late night TV, but And Soon The Darkness has an interesting back story.
+It’s an obscure thing that used to live on late-night TV, but And Soon The Darkness has an interesting back story.

-So enter director Robert Fuest with a minimal cast and the expanse of the French countryside, teaming up with Avengers writers Brian Clemens and Terry ‘Daleks’ Nation, Avengers producers Clemens and Albert Fennell, along with Avengers soundtrack man Laurie Johnson for a creepy Brit flick.
+So enter director Robert Fuest with a minimal cast and the expanse of the French countryside.
+He teamed up with Avengers writers Brian Clemens and Terry ‘Daleks’ Nation, Avengers producers Clemens and Albert Fennell, along with Avengers soundtrack man Laurie Johnson for a creepy Brit flick.

 When Jane goes back for her friend, she’s nowhere to be seen.
 Has she missed her?
 Has something more sinister happened?
 And who is the stranger (played by Sandor Eles) in the dark glasses riding around the area on a Lambretta?
 All will eventually be revealed.

 It’s something of a lost gem of British cinema, an example of how you can create a visually-impressive movie packed with suspense on a relatively small budget.
-The impressive French rural scenery is the star, with Jane lost and alone in the never-ending open fields and sparsely-used tree-lined roads.
+The impressive French rural scenery is the star of the show, with Jane lost and alone in the never-ending open fields and sparsely-used tree-lined roads.
 And she is without any local language skills, with no-one to trust or to turn to as a result.

 Find out more about the DVD at the Amazon website

 Note that a Blu-ray of this has just come out too, priced at £14.66 on Amazon.
 I believe that version does have the original commentary and extras, as well as an enhanced picture.